Kamil Ali-Jackson, Esq.

 Walter H. Moos, Ph.D.

 Walter H. Moos, Ph.D., joined us as a director in March 1997.
 Since October 2018 Dr. Moos has been Managing Director of Pandect Bioventures, a venture capital firm investing in therapeutics and biotechnologies.
-From February 2017 to June 2020, Dr. Moos was Chief Executive Officer of ShangPharma Innovation, Inc., a global pharmaceutical incubator investing in therapeutics and biotechnologies, where he now serves as Chairman Emeritus since December 2020.
+Dr. Moos also serves on the board of directors of Valitor, Inc. and Circle Pharma, Inc. From February 2017 to June 2020, Dr. Moos was Chief Executive Officer of ShangPharma Innovation, Inc., a global pharmaceutical incubator investing in therapeutics and biotechnologies, where he served as Chairman Emeritus from December 2020 to January 2023.
 He retired from his position as President of SRI Biosciences in 2016 after more than a decade at the independent nonprofit SRI International (Stanford Research Institute).
 From 1997 to 2004, Dr. Moos served as Chairman and Chief Executive Officer of MitoKor, Inc., which became the biopharmaceutical company MIGENIX, Inc., where he was a member of the board of directors from 2004 to 2008.
 Prior to that, he served as a Vice President of Chiron Corp. (now Novartis), and as a Vice President at the Parke-Davis Pharmaceutical Research Division of the Warner-Lambert Co. (now Pfizer).
 He has been an adjunct Professor at the University of California San Francisco since 1992.
-He has also served on the boards of numerous private companies and several non-profit organizations and has been an advisor to a wide range of organizations in the U.S. and around the world.
-Dr. Moos holds an A.B. from Harvard University and a Ph.D. in Chemistry from the University of California Berkeley.
+He has also served on the boards of numerous private companies and several non-profit organizations, including Keystone Symposia (from 2002-2011 and again since 2014), and has been an advisor to a wide range of organizations in the U.S. and around the world.
+Dr. Moos holds an A.B. from Harvard University in Chemistry and a Ph.D. in Chemistry from the University of California Berkeley.

 Raul R. Rodriguez

 Jane Wasman, J.D., joined us as a director in March 2019.
 Ms. Wasman is a strategic leader with approximately 25 years of experience in the biopharma industry working with both large, multinational corporations and privately held start-ups.
 Ms. Wasman is founder and president of JWasman Advisors.
 She previously served from 2004-2019 at Acorda Therapeutics, a biotechnology company developing and commercializing neurology therapies for Parkinson’s disease, migraine and multiple sclerosis, most recently as President, International & General Counsel.
-At Acorda, she led global strategic development, including long-range planning and development, as well as international expansion, and also built and led the Legal and Quality departments.
+At Acorda, she led global strategic development, including long range planning and development, as well as international expansion, and also built and led the Legal and Quality departments.
 Prior to joining Acorda, Ms. Wasman held various leadership positions at Schering-Plough, including Staff Vice President and Associate General Counsel.
 Previously, Ms. Wasman was an attorney at two global law firms and Associate Counsel for the U.S. Senate Veterans’ Affairs Committee.
 Ms. Wasman is Chair of the Board of Sellas Life Sciences, a public oncology-focused biotech company, as well as Chair of its Nominations & Governance Committee.
-She is also a member of the Board of Directors of Athersys, as well as Chair of its Nominations & Corporate Governance Committee.
+She is also a member of the Board of Directors of Athersys since November 2020, as well as Chair of its Audit Committee.
 She has also served as a member of the Board of Directors for Cytovia Therapeutics.
-Since 2007, she has also served on the non-profit Board of Directors of NewYorkBIO, including its Executive Committee.
+From February 22, 2007, she also served on the non-profit Board of Directors of NewYorkBIO, including its Executive Committee, and currently serves on its Senior Advisory Committee.
 Ms. Wasman graduated magna cum laude from Princeton University and earned her J.D. from Harvard Law School.